starvagrant/toh/toh.markdown/the_garden_of_treason.md

 "I guess I can't run anymore," Margot sighed, and picked herself and her tire iron out of the mud.

 "No you can't," replied Dobson, "Get in my car," he beckoned with his gun and turned to his vehicle.
 Perhaps it was the rain, perhaps it was overconfidence, but he hadn't noticed that Margot hadn't dropped the tire iron she was clutching.
 Within seconds of her no longer in his line of sight, he was struck hard on his right shoulder.
 The blow sent him sprawling and he dropped his gun.
 He struggled to get to his feet but then a blow landed on the back of his right leg.
-He swivelled away trying to get outside the reach of the tire iron, with the result that he was struck hard on the left leg.
+He swiveled away trying to get outside the reach of the tire iron, with the result that he was struck hard on the left leg.
 Metal crunching bone left a sickening echo in the air.

 He could see Margot, barely, in the light cast by his car's headlights.
 Dripping with mud and holding the tire iron with both hands above her head in striking mode, she did not look like one that had earned the nickname Mouse.